fabiobranis/async-jobs-platform/README.md

-# Check platform
+# Async jobs platform

-This is a platform which allows you to register scheduled checks and monitor the checks through the database.
+This is a platform which allows you to register scheduled jobs and monitor the checks through the database.

 ## How to execute this